Foundation Board of Directors

 Kenny Bonus

 Kenny Bonus, CPA, is the Principal of Bonus Accounting LLC.
 He graduated from Clarion University with a bachelor’s degree in Accounting and Management in 2010.
 Kenny worked in Pittsburgh at a Big Four accounting firm for five and a half years before leaving and founding Bonus Accounting LLC.
 In 2016, he was named one of the PA Institute of CPA's Young Leaders of the Year.
 Kenny was elected to serve as Butler City Councilman and is the Director of Streets and Public Improvement.
 In 2020 Bonus Accounting received the Better Business Bureau Torch Award for Ethics.
 In 2021 Kenny received the Entrepreneur of the year award from the Butler County Chamber of Commerce.
 Kenny is actively engaged in various non-profit organizations; he currently sits on various boards of directors.
 Kenny recently established the Bonus Accounting Endowment Scholarship with the Slippery Rock University Foundation to support students pursuing accounting and finance degrees.
 Mr. Bonus currently serves on the Finance Committee, and is recognized at the Amethyst level of the Lifetime Giving Society.
-When he isn't working, Kenny enjoys spending time with his wife, Rosie, and son, Oliver.
+When he isn't working, Kenny enjoys spending time with his wife, Rosie, and sons Oliver and Finnegan.

 Erin Daruszka ’97